 A standard block of butter is 250g, so if you use a blunt knife to divide the block into five equal portions, each one will weight 50g; two will be 100g, and so on.

 A standard-sized mug of pasta, such as macaroni, pasta shells or bow-shaped pasta, is a moderate-sized portion per person.

 Got extra pasta to use up and don't want it to go to waste?
-Enter your ingredients on our Food Rescue site for some tasty ideas.
+How about trying this tuna pasta bake ?